PolySync/oscc/README.md

 Boards
 -----

-Once we finish testing and validating the board designs, we will be releasing the schematics and design files along with the board test plans and testing firmware.
-Check back soon for complete designs.
-Once we have validated the boards, we will be shipping the boards as a kit.
+The sensor interface and actuator control board schematics and design files are located in the `OSCC/boards/` directory.
+If you don't have the time or fabrication resources, the boards can be purchased as a kit from the [OSCC website](http://oscc.io).

 Thanks to [Trey German](https://www.PolymorphicLabs.com) and [Macrofab](https://macrofab.com/) for help desiging the boards and getting them made.

-Click [Here](http://oscc.io) to order your autonomy kit now.

 Building and Installing Arduino Firmware
 ------------